Jason Wolfe (entrepreneur)

 Jason Wolfe is an American businessman and entrepreneur who is the founder and CEO of several companies, including GiftCards.com, Gift Card Granny, and GiftYa.
+Wolfe serves in the Hershey Trust's Board of Directors.

 Wolfe has appeared on the MSNBC program, Morning Joe and has been profiled in Entrepreneur and Fortune.
 Wolfe was awarded a Diamond Award from the Pittsburgh Business Times and named Tech CEO of the Year in 2015 by the Pittsburgh Tech Council.
 In 2018, Wolfe was appointed the Chairman of the Board of the Pittsburgh Technology Council.

 Early life and education

 Wolfe grew up in a family of three children.
 His father left the family when Wolfe was six years old, leaving his mother to raise him and his siblings.
 Wolfe's mother was disabled and on welfare.
 In 1980 when Wolfe was 10 years old, his mother sent him to the Milton Hershey School, a boarding school for disadvantaged children in Hershey, Pennsylvania.
 Wolfe graduated from the school in 1987.
 He attributes much of his later business success to the principles he learned at the Hershey School.